 2. When applying for CTEP, the following requirements must be met.

-a.
-Meet all requirements for admission to the technical college, community college, or university at the appropriate level (undergraduate or graduate, degree seeking or non-degree seeking) and have completed the appropriate admissions process and been accepted for admission by the college or university which s/he plans to attend under CTEP.
+- Meet all requirements for admission to the technical college, community college, or university at the appropriate level (undergraduate or graduate, degree-seeking or non-degree seeking) and have completed the appropriate admissions process and been accepted for admission by the college or university which s/he plans to attend under CTEP.

-g.
-Commit to a school/district that s/he will practice his/her profession as a classroom teacher for at least the subsequent year.
+- Commit to a school/district where s/he will practice his/her profession as a classroom teacher for at least the subsequent year.

 Prior to the close of business on the last day for adding courses to student’s schedules for the semester, quarter, or session for which the teacher plans to enroll under CTEP, the teacher must:

-a.
-Obtain a copy of the CTEP guidelines from the Board of Regents web site or from local colleges or universities.
+- Obtain a copy of the CTEP guidelines from the Board of Regents website or from local colleges or universities.
 In addition, other information about procedures that may be specific to individual colleges or universities.

-b.
-Apply and be accepted for admission to the college or university in which s/he intends to enroll under CTEP, at the appropriate level (undergraduate or graduate, degree seeking or non-degree seeking).
+- Apply and be accepted for admission to the college or university in which s/he intends to enroll under CTEP, at the appropriate level (undergraduate or graduate, degree-seeking or non-degree seeking).

-f.
-Email the CTEP Application Form from the applicant’s district issued email address to the college or university in which s/he plans to enroll under CTEP.
+- Email the CTEP Application Form from the applicant’s district-issued email address to the college or university in which s/he plans to enroll under CTEP.

-h.
-CTEP applicants must late register and must pay required fees no later than two working days after being notified that they are eligible to participate in CTEP.
+- CTEP applicants must register late and must pay required fees no later than two working days after being notified that they are eligible to participate in CTEP.